-The Nottingham Festival of Science and Curiosity is a week long festival which brings Science, Technology, Engineering and Maths out from behind closed doors and into the everyday lives of people.
+A week long festival which takes Science, Technology, Engineering and Maths out of the lab and into our everyday lives.
 The festival is about inviting the people of Nottingham to share not only what they know, but also what they would like to know; it’s about celebrating curiosity, asking questions and taking a leading role in finding out the answers.

 In the lead up to the festival and during the first three days, the festival delivers projects with local primary and secondary schools.
 Previous projects have included: